-11. If the output is not 0, there are still some subdisks on this disk that must be subsequently removed.
-If the output is 0, remove the disk from VxVM control using the following commands:
+If the output is not 0, there are still some subdisks on this disk that you need to remove.
+If the output is 0, remove the disk from VERITAS Volume Manager control as follows:

 '''

-vxdg rmdisk disk_name
+vxdg rmdisk diskname

 vxdisk rm devname

 '''

-- 12. The free space now created can be used for adding the data in the next volume to be removed. - 13.
-After all volumes have been converted into disk partitions successfully, reboot the system.
-After the reboot, none of the volumes should be open.
-To verify that none of the volumes are open, use the following command:
+Use the free space created for adding the data from the next volume you want to remove.

+- 11. After you successfully convert all volumes into disk partitions, reboot the system. - 12.
+After the reboot, make sure none of the volumes are open by using the following command:
-'''

-vxprint -Aht -e v_open
+vxprint -Aht -e v\open

-'''

-14. If any volumes remain open, repeat the steps listed above.
+If any volumes remain open, repeat the steps 4 to 12, above.